-- Introductory Statistics (i.e., PSYC 3301) - Experimental Psychology (i.e., PSYC 3404), or Research Methods in Psychology - Physiological Psychology (i.e., PSYC 4304), or the equivalent, such as Biological Foundations of Behavior, or Clinical Psychopharmacology, PSYC 6306
+- Introductory Statistics (i.e., PSYC 3301) - Experimental Psychology (i.e., PSYC 3404), or Research Methods in Psychology - Theories of Personality (i.e., PSYC 3322) - Physiological Psychology (i.e., PSYC 4304), or the equivalent, such as Biological Foundations of Behavior, or Clinical Psychopharmacology, PSYC 6306

-• An advanced, junior or senior level, course in psychology.
+An advanced, junior or senior level, course in psychology.
 Students interested in pursuing the M.A. in Clinical Psychology program are encouraged to take PSYC 4351, Tests and Measurements, as it is required for several graduate courses required for the degree.

 Students with deficiencies in these prerequisites may be granted "provisional" admission status, and must take the specified prerequisite courses and earn a minimum grade of B during the first two semesters the student is enrolled provisionally in the program.
-Students may enroll in the necessary undergraduate courses (PSYC 3301, Statistics; and/or PSYC 3404, Experimental Psychology; and/or PSYC 4304, Physiological Psychology (or PSYC 6306, Clinical Psychopharmacology) and in selected graduate courses concurrently.
+Students may enroll in the necessary undergraduate courses (PSYC 3301, Statistics; and/or PSYC 3404, Experimental Psychology; PSYC 3322, Theories of Personality; and/or PSYC 4304, Physiological Psychology (or PSYC 6306, Clinical Psychopharmacology) and in selected graduate courses concurrently.
 Note, all graduate courses are taught in the evening at UTPB.
 However, the undergraduate courses that are prerequisite courses may be offered may not be offered in the evening; we attempt to offer the undergraduate prerequisite courses at least once every two years in the late afternoon or early evening.